Aristarkhov/BetaBoilerplate/README.md

 ## Description

-Using S&P500 index as a benchmark, `main.m` script loads symbol data from World Wide Web for given dates and symbols contained in file `symbols.mat`, then outputs correlation   matrix and performs mean-variance Portfolio optimization, outputting   risk-return map and efficient frontier.<br>
+Using S&P500 index as a benchmark, `main.m` script loads symbol data from World Wide Web for given dates and symbols contained in file `symbols.mat`, then calculates and outputs correlation  matrix and performs mean-variance Portfolio optimization, outputting   risk-return map and efficient frontier.<br>
-Then Principal Component Analysis is performed to find the optimal   portfolio at a given risk level by explicitly setting and solving  corresponding optimization problem.
+After that Principal Component Analysis is performed to find the optimal   portfolio at a given risk level by explicitly setting and solving  corresponding optimization problem.

 ## Limitations